aglamazy/birthday-video-tools/README.md

 - Global mixes: pass `--audio-file background.mp3` to append a traditional soundtrack instead of per-slide cues.
 - Use `--chunk-size 120 --batch` to render every 120-item slice automatically (outputs `slideshow-1.mp4`, `slideshow-2.mp4`, ...).
 For a single slice, combine `--chunk-size` with `--chunk-index`.
 - Tweak typography via `title_font_size` / `body_font_size` in `config.json`.
+- Slides sharing a prefix (`1978-0001.jpg`, `1978-0001_2.jpg`, …) are combined into a padded collage; matching `.txt` overlays annotate the entire group and can add directives such as `@duration: 8` to keep the slide visible longer.

 ### `find_duplicates.py`